jarviscanada/jarvis_data_eng_PrateekAnnaiahgari/README.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_PrateekAnnaiahgari](https://github.com/jarviscanada/jarvis_data_eng_PrateekAnnaiahgari)

-**Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_PrateekAnnaiahgari/tree/master/linux_sql)]: Developed a Linux Cluster Monitoring agent to log hardware specifications, and the resource usage of each node in the Linux cluster of 10 nodes, running on CentOS7.
-The agent uses two srcipts onr for host info and the other for host usage.
-The scripts send the data to PostGreSQL databse running on Docker.
+**Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_PrateekAnnaiahgari/tree/master/linux_sql)]: Developed a Linux Cluster Monitoring agent program using Linux Bash script to log hardware specifications, and the resource usage of each node in a Linux cluster running on CentOS7.
+The shell script can insert data into a PostgreSQL database which is provisioned using docker.
 The usage data is collected every minute using Crontab.
-The collected data can be queried using SQL to answer specific resource usage questions.
+Collected data can be queried using SQL to answer specific resource usage questions.

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_PrateekAnnaiahgari/tree/master/core_java)]: